Norville, Queensland: Education

 Norville State School is a government primary (Early Childhood-6) school for boys and girls at 1 Dr Mays Road.
 In 2018, the school had an enrolment of 656 students with 58 teachers (53 full-time equivalent) and 38 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

 Bundaberg Special School is a special primary and secondary (Prep-12) school for boys and girls at 1 Dr Mays Road.
 In 2018, the school had an enrolment of 113 students with 36 teachers (32 full-time equivalent) and 49 non-teaching staff (31 full-time equivalent).

+Shalom College is a Catholic secondary (7–12) school for boys and girls at 9 Fitzgerald Street.

 Bundaberg Regional Trade Training Centre is a secondary (9-12) specialised education unit at 118 Walker Street providing trade training skills to a number of local secondary schools.

 There are no mainstream secondary schools in Norville.
 The nearest government secondary school is Bundaberg State High School in neighbouring Bundaberg South to the north-east.